dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 Using the this keyword in this manner is useful—you only need to write common construction code once.

-C++ Note

-The this reference in Java is identical to the this pointer in C++.
+C++ Note: The this reference in Java is identical to the this pointer in C++.
 However, in C++ it is not possible for one constructor to call another.
 If you want to factor out common initialization code in C++, you must write a separate method.

-4.6.7 Initialization Blocks
+#### 4.6.7 Initialization Blocks

 You have already seen two ways to initialize a data field: